Kim-J-Smith/Simple-Button/README.md

 ### Brief instruction of design

-- Buttons are the simplest, most common and most effective input in embedded design.
-Nowadays, there are already quite a few mature open-source button projects on GitHub.
-However, I still found many problems that these projects haven't solved, which led me to have the idea of creating my own button project.
-This project should have the following characteristics:
+- Buttons are the simplest, most common, and most effective input in embedded design.
+There are quite a few mature open source projects with buttons on GitHub today, but I still see a lot of problems that these projects don't address: *Some projects don't support long-hold buttons, some don't support multi-click buttons, some don't support low power, and some have complex API*. (**The lack of low power support is a consequence of the project's use of polling instead of interrupts!**)

+- There are a lot of projects that use polling because it has a natural advantage: users only need to implement the `Read_Pin()` functional interface to use polling, which is very portable; But polling comes with a natural drawback: the CPU must be working all the time to keep scanning, **which is the natural contradiction of low power** !

+- I got the idea to make my own non-polling button project.
+The project should have the following characteristics:

 - 1. **Comprehensive Feature** - "Comprehensive" means: at least supporting *short press, long press, timer long press, double push, counter multiple push, combination buttons, and long press hold*.
-- 2. **Simple Deployment** - "Simple" means: providing only ONE interface for creating buttons, and one line of code can register(create) a button statically.
+- 2. **Simple Deployment** - "Simple" means: providing only __ONE__ interface for creating buttons, and one line of code can register(create) a button statically.
 - 3. **Use State Machine** - The purpose is: To achieve non-blocking debouncing while having high scalability and a clear hierarchical structure.
-- 4. **Use EXTI** - The purpose is: Using interrupts instead of polling is beneficial for * low power consumption * support.
+- 4. **Use EXTI** - The purpose is: Using interrupts instead of polling is beneficial for *low power consumption* support.

 - So, after comprehensive consideration, I chose to **use C language macros to simulate the generation of functions similar to C++ templates**.
 Users only need to use the provided template to create a button object (which is actually a structure and three functions) with just one line of code.